 He distinguishes himself by capturing a French entrenchment at Kennington Cove.
 Soon he is put to work charting the Gulf of St. Lawrence and approaches to Quebec, information that will be used the following year in Wolfs's assault on the City of Quebec.

 Des Barres made many maps of the Atlantic, mapping the coast of North American from Newfoundland to New York.
-His survey of the coast of Nova Scotia took approximately ten years due its length and intricacy.
+His survey of the coast of Nova Scotia took approximately ten years due to its length and intricacy.

 Des Barres was exasperated with the work stating "There is scarcely any known shore so much intersected with Bays, Harbours, and Creeks as this is" "and the Offing of it is so full of Islands, Rocks, and Shoals as are almost innumerable."